 The value of energy efficiency is obvious: it saves homeowners money on energy bills and reduces power plant CO2 emissions to lower carbon footprints.
-The benefits aren’t new, but they continue to become more important as energy bills rise and environmental concerts escalate.
+The benefits aren’t new, but they continue to become more important as energy bills rise and environmental concerns escalate.
 Since 2004, residential electricity prices have jumped 39%.
 In fact, the average homeowner spends $2,200 per year on household energy bills.

 2. Homeowners are demanding more

 In research by the National Association of Realtors, 36% of homeowners cited home heating and cooling costs as a feature that homeowners consider “very important” in environmentally friendly homes.
-Insulation is a simple, cost-effective feature to include in residential builds and appeals to today’s buyer.
+Insulation is a simple, cost-effective feature to include in residential builds and appeals to today’s buyers.